Next Gen Credit Solutions logo

 Next Gen Credit Solutions Review

 Next Gen Credit Solutions is a credit repair company operating under the Fair Credit Reporting Act (FCRA) framework.
-The company positions itself as a specialist in disputing and removing negative accounts from client credit reports, claiming to have successfully challenged collections, charge-offs, repossessions, foreclosures, bankruptcies, medical bills, student loans, evictions, late payments, and hard inquiries.
+The company positions itself as a staff context in disputing and removing negative accounts from client credit reports, claiming to have successfully challenged collections, charge-offs, repossessions, foreclosures, bankruptcies, medical bills, student loans, evictions, late payments, and hard inquiries.
 The company operates with a phone-based customer support model (1-888-890-3371, existing clients only) and offers initial contact via email at info@nextgencreditsolutions.com.

 The company's core service workflow consists of three stages: credit analysis, dispute filing, and progress tracking.
 They claim to specialize in removing items they characterize as inaccurate, baseless, outdated, false, or erroneous in alignment with FCRA standards.
 Pricing is variable based on individual credit report content, with the company offering free initial consultations and credit analysis to prospective clients.
 They position their limited-slots policy as ensuring personalized service quality.